mikelmrtinez/ReferringExpression-COCO-VILBERT/README.md

 # Referring Expression Tutorial with ViLBERT for COCO Data Set

-This tutorial shows how to evaluate the different Referring Expressions splits for the Coco data set.
+This tutorial shows how to evaluate the different Referring Expressions splits for the Coco dataset.
 This repository is forked from the [12-in-1: Multi-Task Vision and Language Representation Learning](https://github.com/facebookresearch/vilbert-multi-task) repository developed by Facebook research.

 Modifications have been applied for a better comprehension of our task.